termux/termux-packages/README.md

 the same license as bash, while the patches and scripts to build python are licensed under the same license as python).

-Build environment on Ubuntu 16.04
+Build environment on Ubuntu 16.10
 =================================
-Packages are built using Ubuntu 16.04.
-Perform the following steps to configure a Ubuntu 16.04 installation:
+Packages are normally built using Ubuntu 16.10.
+Perform the following steps to configure a Ubuntu 16.10 installation:

 - Run `scripts/setup-ubuntu.sh` to install required packages and setup the `/data/` folder.